 Oregon Historical Society Museum

 This museum shows the history of Oregon.
 It has both permanent and temporary exhibits.
 The entire third floor has a new permanent exhibit that runs a timeline of the history of Oregon.
+If you are interested in Oregon and Portland history this is where you should start.

 Very Catholic – Combination of garden, sanctuary, shrine, sacred ground, worship and tourist trap.